• Skip to primary navigation

 • Dry Mustard - Just 1 teaspoon makes a huge difference for this rub.

-• Salt & Pepper - For salt I use pink Himalayan salt - sea salt, or kosher are also great choices.
-For the black pepper freshly ground course pepper or ground black pepper can be used.
+• Salt & Pepper - For salt, I use pink Himalayan salt.
+Sea salt or kosher are also great choices.
+For the black pepper, freshly ground course pepper or ground black pepper can be used.

-• Adjust for your taste-buds!
-If you like salty flavors, add more to the rub, or just omit it and salt after the meat is done.
-You can't remove salt once it's added so always start with less and add more to taste!
+• Adjust for your taste buds!
+If you like salty flavors, add more to the rub or omit it and salt after the meat is done.
+You can't remove salt once it's added, so always start with less and add more to taste!

-• If storing this rub, before use shake or stir as it will settle and slightly harden.
+• If storing this rub, shake or stir it before use, as it will settle and slightly harden.

 Smoked pork rub spices on a grey background.